It sounds awful. It feels awful. It’s embarrassing. And it’s traumatic.

 – You can see the potential penalties for operating under the influence in Massachusetts here.

 – The instruction that jurors are given, about what the government has to prove to find you guilty, is here.
 (Don’t read this and decide you can be your own lawyer.
-You can’t.
+That is a terrible idea.
 But you can get an idea about how an OUI charge has to be proven.)
 Basically, the prosecutor has to prove beyond a reasonable doubt that:

 - You operated a motor vehicle;